Not all marriages last forever. In fact, just about half of all marriages end in divorce.

 Some states consider the assets and debts each spouse brought into the marriage as well when determining who pays what debt.
 But most states consider marital debt to be any debt accumulated during the partnership, regardless of whose name appears on the account.
 So, keep in mind that the responsibility for joint accounts can vary.
 If there was a prenuptial agreement or postnuptial agreement, those legal agreements can influence any legal decisions as well.

-But in most cases, both parties will be partially responsible for the debt, regardless of who was making the payment or accrued the debt, to begin with.
+But in most cases, both parties will be partially responsible for the debt, regardless of who accrued the debt.
 For example, if there is only one authorized user on the account, that party likely will be given full responsibility for the debt repayment.
 However, sometimes there are exceptions to the rules.

 Some judges will rule that debt incurred to support an affair, gambling habits, or lavish spending is not split equally.
 In those cases, the debt is considered wasteful and will be the sole responsibility of the individual who made the purchases.